Watts Clever Plug-in Power Meter

 With the Watts Clever Power Meter you can measure power consumption and usage cost of any plug-in appliance.

-The Power Meter will help you uncover your energy hungry appliances and start reducing your power bills!
+The Power Meter will help you uncover your most energy hungry appliances.
+Then you can get started on reducing your power bills!

 You could save $100's by using this Power Meter